Thursday

 Sign Up for e-Newsletter

 Would you like our new e-Newsletter emailed to you?
 Please click here for sign up form.
-It will contain live links to our registration calendar.
-We'll keep you up-to-date on library happenings on a monthly basis.
+It will contain live links to our

 HOOKED on BOOKS Song!

-click here to hear the song, HOOKED on BOOKS, which is the result of a collaboration between Alice Leon- Singer/Songwriter and a group of our wonderful children.
+Please click here to hear the song, HOOKED on BOOKS, which is the result of a collaboration between Alice Leon- Singer/Songwriter and a group of our wonderful children.
 The song was written and recorded during a workshop.
 This exciting interactive program combined creative song writing, poetry, music and performance.
 There are many amazing children’s programs at the Orangeburg Library.
-Please click here
+Please click here for schedules

 Wednesday